 The removable battery is 3,220 mAh and performed well in our benchmarks.
 And that battery needs to be big to handle the Snapdragon 805 backed up with 3 GB RAM.
 And I personally still love the design of the Galaxy Note 4 with its good balance of metal and plastic.

-The newest device on this list is the LG G5, released earlier this year and unveiled at MWC.
-It certainly packs a ton of features but is still more of a niche device.
+The LG G5, released in 2016 and unveiled at MWC, certainly packs a ton of features but is still more of a niche device.
 It has modular expandability that only really appeals to more heavy smartphone users and not the casual buyer.

 But don't let this dissuade you from buying the LG G5, even if you aren't the kind of buyer who needs extra modular abilities.
 It comes with some impressive specs like the Qualcomm Snapdragon 820 backed up with 4 GB RAM and 23 GB internal memory.
 And it comes with Android Marshmallow right out of the box.